avishaigonen123/CTF_writeups/ringzer0/JavaScript/Client_side_validation_is_so_secure.md

 title: Client_side_validation_is_so_secure
 ---

-# Client side validation is so secure Solution

 in this challenge i opened the source code and found this code, that generates the password, also the username is `admin`. the password is `JavaScriptIsSecure`, i've found it using running this line in the console:
 `String.fromCharCode(74,97,118,97,83,99,114,105,112,116,73,115,83,101,99,117,114,101)`